 a.
 Laws, regulations and systems

-The Group is subject to laws and regulations pertaining to its businesses, such as the Telecommunications Business Act of Japan and the Radio Act of Japan, as well as various laws, regulations and systems pertaining to general corporate business activities (including but not limited to laws, regulations and systems related to the environment, fair competition, consumer protection, personal information and privacy protection, anti-bribery, labor affairs, intellectual property, taxation, foreign exchange, and import and export activities).
+The Group is subject to laws and regulations pertaining to its businesses, such as the Telecommunications Business Act of Japan and the Radio Act of Japan, as well as various laws, regulations and systems pertaining to general corporate business activities (including but not limited to laws, regulations and systems related to the environment, fair competition, transaction transparency, consumer protection, personal information and privacy protection, anti-bribery, labor affairs, intellectual property, taxation, foreign exchange, and import and export activities).
 Moreover, various conditions can be attached to many of the licenses and permits required to operate a telecommunications business, and the Group is required to comply with all of these conditions.

 If the Group (including officers and employees) conducts activities in breach of those laws, regulations, systems and so forth, the Group may be subject to administrative guidance or sanctions by government agencies (including but not limited to deregistration, revocation of licenses and fines), or may face cancellation of business agreements by business partners, regardless of whether the violation was deliberate or not.
 Under the leadership of the Legal Division, the Group conducts monitoring of amendments to guidelines based on various laws and regulations.
 In parallel, if there are amendments, the Group undertakes measures such as changing how operations are implemented, as necessary.
 Additionally, the Group consults with external experts such as lawyers, as necessary.
 Even with these measures in place, the Group may be unable to prevent all activities in breach of laws and regulations.
 As a result, the Group's credibility and corporate image may be impaired, or its business development may be hindered.
 In addition, the Group may incur a financial burden and it could impact the Group's business development, financial position and results of operations.
 However, as of March 31, 2020, there were no grounds for revoking these licenses and registrations, or denying the renewal thereof.

 In the future, laws, regulations and systems that have a disadvantageous impact on the Group's businesses could be introduced, or existing laws could be reformed with such a disadvantageous impact.
 In the mobile communications business undertaken by the Group, government agencies allocate wireless spectrum to the Group.
 Accordingly, this business is highly susceptible to the direct and indirect government influences based on the government's policy intentions.
 Going forward, it is difficult to accurately predict whether laws, regulations and systems that have a disadvantageous impact on the Group's businesses will be introduced and the impact of the introduction thereof on the Group's businesses.
-If such laws, regulations and systems are introduced, amended, or the products, services and rate plans, etc. that the Group can deliver to customers will be effectively restricted, causing the Group to experience a decline in revenue and to incur a larger financial burden.
+If such laws, regulations and systems are introduced, the products, services and price plans, etc. that the Group can deliver to customers may be effectively restricted, causing the Group to experience a decline in revenue and to incur a larger financial burden.
 This could impact the Group's business development, financial position and results of operations.

 In the course of conducting business activities, the Group confirms the applicable laws, regulations, and systems, as well as contractual conditions stipulated in contracts and other agreements, and pays careful attention to ensure that it does not breach the foregoing.
 If it breaches the rights (including intellectual property) or legally protected benefits of third parties, the Group may be prevented from using the rights, or subjected to claims for compensatory damages, consideration or other matters.
 These third parties may include customers, business partners, shareholders (including shareholders of subsidiaries, affiliates, and portfolio companies) and employees.
 The Group may also be subject to investigations and other actions by government agencies.
 Such actions may impair the Group's corporate image as well as compel the Group to revise its products and services as well as business practices, and impose a burden on management resources, including financial resources, which could impact the Group's business development, financial position and results of operations.